Running Ansys Mechanical APDL using an LSF Job Scheduler (command line; without GUI)

 We provide instructions for using MobaXterm to perform a secure file transfer (sftp) upload in or CAD Compute Cluster documents.

 - Upload your shell file to same directory.

 Ensure that the text in your shell file does not contain extraneous Windows editor characters (e.g., a carriage return).
 We recommend the use of Linux-based text editor vim to create scripts and text files on our Cluster.
 This editor is built into its Linux operating system.

 - Use bsub < my_ansys_shell.sh command at a prompt to run a simulation.

-Use Shared Computing (SMP) with the –smp suffix in the ansys202 command.
-This will be confined to one node only (e.g uwmhpc03, or uwmhpc05).
+If you choose Shared Computing (SMP), this will be confined to one node only (e.g., uwmhpc03 or uwmhpc05).
 The maximum number of cores on any Cluster node is 32.

-Use Distributed Computing (DMP) with the –dis suffix in the ansys202 command.
-This can run across more than one node using Infiniband software running in the Cluster’s backplane.
-We restrict Cluster users to a maximum of 32 cores to prevent abuse of privileges.
+If you choose Distributed Computing (DMP), this can run across more than one node using Infiniband software running in the Cluster’s backplane.
+Cluster users are restricted to a maximum of 32 cores to prevent abuse of privileges.

 Use commands such as bjobs and bhosts during simulation runs to monitor simulation progress.
 For example: